MAFFPT/hubitat-Sonoff-Wi-Fi-Switch-DIY-mode/README.md

 ### Get Info

-  Query the device - and display it at the **Current Status** section - all available information about the device
+  Query the device and obtain all available informations about it and display those informations at the **Current Status** section

 ### On